KittyCAD/modeling-app/docs/kcl/atan2.md

 ---
 title: "atan2"
-excerpt: "Compute the four quadrant arctangent of two numbers (in radians)."
+excerpt: "Compute the four quadrant arctangent of Y and X (in radians)."
 layout: manual
 ---

-Compute the four quadrant arctangent of two numbers (in radians).
+Compute the four quadrant arctangent of Y and X (in radians).